 The Inferno Titan’s second ability has up to three targets, the choice of targets and damage distribution is done when you put the ability on the stack.
 Each target must have at least 1 damage assigned to it.
 This means that the choice isn’t that great there: you can deal 3 damage to a single target, 1 and 2 damage to 2 targets or 1 damage to each of three targets.

 This Titan’s first ability is Vigilance.
 It is a keyword static ability that stands for “attacking doesn’t cause this creature to tap”.
 It doesn’t mean that you can declare a tapped Sun Titan an attacker, so an opponent activating his Tumble Magnet before declare attackers step can hold your Titan back.

-On resolution of Sun Titan’s second ability you may return target permanent card from your graveyard to play if its CMC is 3 or less.
+On resolution of Sun Titan’s second ability you may return target permanent card from your graveyard to play if its mana value is 3 or less.

-It looks like we know pretty much everything about CMC, check out Fireball, Shining Shoal and Dark Confidant.
-In this particular case we deal with card’s CMC, not CMC of a spell, so all the tips can be found in the column on Dark Confidant.
+It looks like we know pretty much everything about mana value, check out Fireball, Shining Shoal and Dark Confidant.
+In this particular case we deal with card’s mana value, not mana value of a spell, so all the tips can be found in the column on Dark Confidant.

 Remember that permanent cards are only the cards with types creature, artifact, enchantment, land and Planeswalker.

 Primeaval Titan’s first ability is static.
 It changes the damage assignment rules.